About Us: Overview

 SMA Foundation Goals:

-To help accelerate the development of a treatment, the SMA Foundation is focused on four key strategies:
+To help accelerate the development of treatments, the SMA Foundation is focused on four key strategies:

 - Building alliances with academic and industry collaborators